Run a GEO / AEO audit in five steps: from picking URLs to fixing schema and re-running your free GEO audit tool.

 The principle: Re-run the audit after changes and monitor impressions for GEO-related queries in Search Console.

 Measurement closes the loop and prevents regressions.
-After implementing fixes, re-run the free GEO audit tool on each modified URL.
-Confirm the score improved — if it did not, review which criteria are still failing and address them before moving to the next URL.
+After implementing fixes, re-run the GEO audit checklist on each modified URL.
+Confirm more rows pass — if nothing moved, revisit the failed criteria before tackling the next URL.

 Tracking sub-steps:

-- Record before and after audit scores in a simple spreadsheet with columns: URL, Before Score, Date Fixed, After Score, Score Delta.
+- Record before and after checklist pass counts in a spreadsheet with columns: URL, Criteria met (before), Date fixed, Criteria met (after), Delta.

 - Monitor Google Search Console weekly for changes in impressions and clicks on the audited URLs.
 Filter by "Search type: Web" and look for AI Overview-adjacent queries.